 Being extremely secretive

 Shy, insecure people can be guarded and secretive because they worry they'll be judged and mocked if the wrong information about them gets out.
 If someone's got an overly mysterious personal life it might get people thinking, "What are they hiding?
 What unsettling facts about themselves are they trying to keep under wraps?"
 The not knowing makes them fill in the gaps with possibilities much worse than reality.

 Ways their appearance can make people seem creepy

 Dressing or grooming yourself in a stereotypically creepy way

-Here I mean your style and grooming is generally unfashionable, and then on top of that you add a few cartoonishly stereotypically creepy touches like a beige trench coat with sweatpants, glasses with oversized frames, or a bald head with long, greasy hair on the sides.
+Here I mean your style and grooming is generally unfashionable, and then on top of that you add a few cartoonishly stereotypically creepy touches like a beige trench coat with sweatpants, certain types of glasses with oversized frames, or a bald head with long, greasy hair on the sides.
 Most people know better than to look like this, though some can accidentally slip into the creeper zone if their overall fashion sense isn't great.

 Being unkempt and poorly dressed

 This can put people on edge because when someone has a more severe mental illness they often neglect their grooming and appearance.
 Even if they intellectually know the risk is small, most people can't help but feel cautious around those with significant, obvious mental illnesses.
 Even if you're obviously not having a psychotic episode, if your grooming and fashion sense are a little too below average, it may set off other people's alarms just enough that they feel wary around you.